 Using oils Arabella employs a delightful spectrum of seductive gentle colours with engaging compositions to lead the eye around the painting.
 Her main inspiration starts with domestic interiors and family life.

-Michaelís paintings reflect his interest in bar/cafe life and the interaction of people within.
+Michaelís paintings reflect his interest in bar/cafe and pub life and the interaction of people within.
 Capturing a very British Culture which is slowly disappearing

 Tessa Spencer Pryse RBA (tbc)